'Active shooting' wounds multiple people in North Carolina - NewsBreak

 'Active shooting' wounds multiple people in North Carolina

-RALEIGH, N.C. — (AP) — Multiple people were wounded Thursday in what authorities described as an “active shooting” in a neighborhood in Raleigh, North Carolina.
+Multiple people were wounded Thursday in what authorities described as an “active shooting” in a neighborhood in Raleigh, North Carolina .

 “State and local officers are on the ground and working to stop the shooter and keep people safe,” Gov. Roy Cooper tweeted.